andrescasa-dev/keep-clone/questions.md

-# when to use class over object literals?
+# when to use class over objects literals?

+# when to use event propagation.